top of page

 " In the midst of chaos, there is always Opportunity" -Sun Tzu

-Now I give back, still having fun, analyzing baseball swings remotely, to stay in the game.
-As an Online Life Coaching Professional I'm constantly updating my knowledge on neuroscience, and success strategies.
-I guide personal clients on behavior change, goal achievement, physical health, or professional advancement.
-Always pointing out the insights I learned while playing pro baseball and the similarities in enjoying a successful and happy personal life.
-The key is to have a plan, be true to your values, believe in yourself, have faith, be in the right mental state, be ready, and enjoy the ride.
+I'm constantly updating my knowledge on neuroscience, and success strategies.
+Through my blog I share the life insights and lessons learned playing professional baseball and the similarities in enjoying a successful and happy personal life.
+The key is to have a plan, be true to your values, believe in yourself, Live in Acceptance, have faith, be in a positive mental state ready for your opportunity, and enjoy the ride.

 Control Your Thoughts, Control Your Destiny be ready, and “Always, Swing for the Stars !”